 * Note: If Windows is located on a different drive, change the letter C with that drive letter.

-After execute the command Again open DISKPART utility by type command diskpart and hit enter key.
-Here on disk part utility type list disk press enter key.
+After executing the command Again open DISKPART utility by type command diskpart and hit enter key.
+Here on-disk part utility type list disk press enter key.

-Select the disk letter by using command select disk 0
+Select the disk letter by using the command select disk 0

 Type Fallowing commands one by one as per instructed bellow